harshadss/personal_website_content/content/post/mathematical_epiphanies_linear_systems_fourier.md

   3. How do we go from here to fast Fourier transform (which makes the computation in (16) of previous section efficient)?
   4. How do these things relate to other transforms like Laplace (which often shows up in control systems) and z-transform (which shows up in discrete dynamical systems)?
+  5. If Fourier's transform takes (complex) sinusoids as basis, what about wavelets?
+What kind of signals form the basis in wavelet tranforms?
+Wavelets were going to change the world.
+What happened to that?

 ### References